ForgottenGlory/forgottenglory.github.io/docs/readme/ls.md

 1. In Steam, set Skyrim: Special Edition to update only when opened.
 (Right-click > Properties… > Updates > Automatic updates > Only update this game when I launch it)
 2. In Steam, disable the Steam Overlay.
 (Right-click > Properties... > General > Enable the Steam Overlay while in-game checkbox)

 Once the above steps are completed, launch Skyrim SE through Steam to create any INI or registry entries the game needs.
 Immediately exit the launcher once it has successfully selected a graphics preset for your hardware.
-The INIs it just created will be overwritten by the ones included in the modlist, but this is a necessary step for Wabbajack to recognize that you have the game installed.\
+The INIs it just created will be overwritten by the ones included in the modlist, but this is a necessary step for Wabbajack to recognize that you have the game installed.

 Last, but certainly not least, make sure you have deleted or disabled any and all Creation Club content that may have downloaded with the game.

 ### Wabbajack Preparations
-A video version of the installation instructions from this point forward exists here: [Click Me!](https://youtu.be/sW7s5IhN7qs)

 We'll now setup the folders needed for the installation to proceed smoothly.

 1. Create two empty folders: one named Wabbajack and the other named Living Skyrim.